nchlswhttkr/workers/libraries/cloudflare-workers-otel/README.md

-# cloudflare-workers-otel-tracing
+# cloudflare-workers-otel

-Initialises an OTel tracer compatible with Cloudflare Workers.
+Initialises OpenTelemetry providers compatible with Cloudflare Workers.
+Currently supports the Traces and Logs API.

 This library requires several worker bindings, for OTel configuration and worker version metadata.
 Refer to the sample configuration below.